AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/outgoing-emails.md

 ---
 # Configure outgoing emails

 You can enable and disable outgoing emails for each environment from the [!DNL Cloud Console] or from the command line.
-Enable outgoing emails for integration and staging environments to send two-factor authentication or reset password emails for Cloud project users.
+Enable outgoing emails for integration (and staging for Starter only) environments to send two-factor authentication or reset password emails for Cloud project users.

-By default, outgoing email is enabled in Production environments.
+By default, outgoing email is enabled in Production and Staging (Pro only)  environments.
 The [!UICONTROL Enable outgoing emails] may appear disabled in the environment settings regardless of status until you set the [`enable_smtp` property](#enable-emails-in-the-cli).

 {{redeploy-warning}}